Search

 4. The instance ID is shown in your EC2 Dashboard for this instance.
 This is a unique value that was generated when you created the instance from the EFT image.
 When the instance was launched for the first time, a script was run that generated this test account and retrieved the instance ID, and thus dynamically setting the password.
 Even though it is unique, we recommend you change the test user account credentials at the earliest opportunity, as both the testuser and EFT administrator account are assigned the instance ID as their respective password.

-5. If the login fails then please contact our support team or RDP in and use EFT’s administration interface to manually configure EFT (in the rare case that the script failed)
+5. If the login fails, then please contact our support team or RDP in and use EFT’s administration interface to manually configure EFT (in the rare case that the script failed)

 EFT Administration